 With a growing number of public datasets and data-visualization tools available, we provide a simple exercise in how to create a time-series graph using Quartz's Chartbuilder application.

 Running list of useful datasets that can help drive stories as well as best practices, interviews with leading journalists and primers for journalists and students to sharpen their skills.

 2014 report from Journalist's Resource suggeting improvements to the Federal Statistical Agency websites and offering recommendations on how the agencies could better help news media.
-New York Times on the state of data journalism and what reporters need to know" rel="nofollow" id="featured-thumbnail">
+New York Times on the state of data journalism and what reporters need to know" rel="nofollow" class="featured-thumb">

 2014 conversation with a leading practitioner of data journalism.
 Cohen is editor of computer-assisted reporting at the New York Times and board president of Investigative Reporters & Editors.